-Important components of piston compressors are subject to wear which cannot be avoided and which could lead to a shutdown of the compressor with subsequent loss of production entailing high costs as a consequence.
+Important components of piston compressors are subject to wear which cannot be avoided, and which could lead to a shutdown of the compressor with subsequent loss of production entailing high costs as a consequence.

-The manufacturer has therefore to design those components which undergo the highest wear – such as compressor valves, piston rings and pressure packings– in such a way, that service free maintenance intervals of one to three years (8000 to 25000 running hours) can be achieved.
+The manufacturer therefore has to design those components which undergo the highest wear – such as compressor valves, piston rings and pressure packings– in such a way, that service free maintenance intervals of one to three years (8 000 to 25 000 running hours) can be achieved.

-The control system of the compressor installation has to include a monitoring system which checks the interstage pressures and temperatures (also perhaps the power input and mechanical vibrations) and compares them within given limits.
+The control system of the compressor installation has to include a condition monitoring system which checks the interstage pressures and temperatures (also perhaps the power input and mechanical vibrations) and compares them within given limits.
 It can then, if necessary, shut down the plant.

 They are then converted into digital information.
-Via a data bus these informations are then passed on to the non explosion proof control area to the Compressor Interface Unit.
-The control and monitoring system then visualises the results of measurement and analysis and gives warnings.
-Via internet links clients can also visualise the results in a third remote area which can again be used for systems configuration.
+Via a data bus these information are passed on to the non-explosion proof control area to the Compressor Interface Unit (CIU).
+The control and condition monitoring system then visualize the results of measurement and analysis and gives warnings.
+Via internet links, clients can also visualise the results in a third remote area that can again be used for systems configuration.

-Therefore a diagnosis system is necessary, which analyses the information already obtained on interstage pressures and temperatures and a minimum of additional data (for example valve chamber temperatures, cylinder pressures, run out of the piston rod).
-From these data it then deducts an information on the wear condition of the compressor.
+Therefore, a diagnosis system is necessary, which analyses the information already obtained on interstage pressures and temperatures and a minimum of additional data (for example valve chamber temperatures, cylinder pressures, run out of the piston rod).
+From these data, it then deducts an information on the wear condition of the compressor.

-From the total of measurement data a characteristic vector is established, which is then compared with the characteristic vectors of various stages of damage (wear conditions).
-For the practical use of this method the determining of characteristic vectors of all classes of damage has to be possible (learning phase).
+From the total of measurement data, a characteristic vector is established, which is then compared with the characteristic vectors of various stages of damage (wear conditions).
+For the practical use of this method, the determination of characteristic vectors of all classes of damage is required (learning phase).